Gabrieltgaldino/NRG_QT/docs/source/Installation.rst

 MacOS (x86_64)
 ~~~~~~~~~~~~~~~~~~
 .. note::
-    In your 'System Settings', 'Private and Security' section verify that 'Allow applications from'
+    In your 'System Settings', within the 'Private and Security' section, verify that 'Allow applications from'
     is marked as 'App store and identified developers'.

     .. image:: images/sucrity_mac.png